Important Safety Information

 - allergies to zolmitriptan or any of the ingredients in ZOMIG Nasal Spray or ZOMIG Tablets

-If you are not sure about any of the above, ask your doctor.
+If you are not sure about any of the above, ask your healthcare provider.

-- Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take medicines used to treat mood disorders including selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase (MAO) inhibitors or cimetidine (reduces stomach acid production)
+- if you take medicines used to treat mood disorders including selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase (MAO) inhibitors or cimetidine (reduces stomach acid production)

-- ZOMIG can cause serious side effects such as heart attacks (symptoms include severe tightness, pain, pressure, or heaviness in your chest, throat, neck, or jaw that is severe or does not go away), increases in blood pressure, stroke (symptoms include slurring of speech; or unusual weakness or numbness), life-threatening disturbances of heart rhythm, constriction of blood vessels in the abdomen or other parts of the body (symptoms include changes in color or sensation in your fingers and toes), or serious allergic reactions (symptoms include hives; tongue, mouth, lip or throat swelling; problems breathing).
+- ZOMIG can cause serious side effects such as heart attacks (symptoms may include severe tightness, pain, pressure, or heaviness in your chest, throat, neck, or jaw that is severe or does not go away), increases in blood pressure, stroke (symptoms may include slurring of speech; or unusual weakness or numbness), life-threatening disturbances of heart rhythm, constriction of blood vessels in the abdomen or other parts of the body (symptoms may include stomach pain, weight loss, nausea or vomiting, constipation or diarrhea, bloody diarrhea, fever, changes in color or sensation in your fingers and toes, pain, weakness, cold feeling, numbness, tingling, or color change in legs or feet), or serious allergic reactions (symptoms include hives; tongue, mouth, lip or throat swelling; problems breathing).
 In extremely rare cases, patients have died from these side effects.
 If you experience any of the above side effects, seek emergency help or contact your doctor right away

 - ZOMIG can cause dizziness, weakness, or drowsiness.
 If you have any of these symptoms do not drive a car, use machinery, or do anything that needs you to be alert

-- The most common side effects reported by adult patients in clinical studies for ZOMIG Nasal Spray include unusual taste; tingling sensation; skin sensitivity; dizziness; nausea; pain, warm sensation, pressure, and tightness sensations such as in the nose, throat, or chest; drowsiness; weakness; disorder/discomfort of the nasal cavity; and dry mouth
+- The most common side effects reported by adult patients in clinical studies for ZOMIG Nasal Spray include unusual taste, numbness, dizziness, and skin sensitivity

-- The most common side effects in pediatrics (ages 12 to 17 years) in clinical trials for ZOMIG Nasal Spray were unusual taste, nasal discomfort, dizziness, mouth/throat pain and nausea
+- The most common side effect in pediatric patients (12 to 17 years of age) in clinical trials for ZOMIG Nasal Spray was unusual taste

-- The most common adverse reactions in adult patients in clinical studies for ZOMIG Tablets were neck/throat/jaw pain, dizziness, paresthesia, asthenia, somnolence, warm/cold sensation, nausea, heaviness sensation, and dry mouth
+- The most common side effects in adult patients in clinical studies for ZOMIG Tablets were neck/throat/jaw pain/tightness/pressure, dizziness, tingling, tiredness, drowsiness, feeling warm/cold, nausea, heaviness sensation, and dry mouth

 These are not all of the possible side effects of ZOMIG.
-For more information, ask your doctor
+For more information, ask your healthcare provider.

 Approved Use for ZOMIG